pjdevries/plg_system_classextender/README.md

    }
    ```

-If a new folder was created while configuring the plugin ((see [Configuration](#configuration) above), a basic
+If a new folder was created while configuring the plugin ((see
-configuration file with these fields is created automatically.
+[Configuration](#configuration) above), a basic configuration file with these
+fields is created automatically.

-Sometimes you may want to override the same class multiple times.
-In that case you can specify the route to which each override applies,
-by adding an additional `route` field:
+A complete extension description may contain the following attributes:

    ```
    {
-     "class": ...,
+     "class": "...",
-     "file": ...,
+     "file": "...",
+     "client": "...",
+     "dependencies": [
+      "...",
+      "...",
+      ...
+     ],
      "route": {
-        "name": ...,
+        "name": "...",
-        "option": ...,
+        "option": "...",
-        "view": ...,
+        "view": "...",
-        "layout": ...
+        "layout": "..."
      }
    }
    ```
-### Class description fields
+### Extension description fields

-`class`: the name of the class to be extended.
+`class` (required): The name of the class to be extended.

-`file`: the path of the file containing the class to be
+`file` (required): The path of the file containing the class to be
 extended, relative to the website root.

+`client` (optional): The part of the website the extended class is to be effectuated
+for.
+This attribute must contain a valid client identifier, which can be one `site`
+or `administrator`.
+Starting with Joomla!
+4, it can also be one of `api` or
+`installation`.

+`dependencies` (optional): An array containing paths of files, relative to
+the website root, containing classes the extended class depends on.
+Those class
+files will be loaded before loading the extended and extending class files.

-`route` an optional set of attributes, describing the route to
+`route` (optional): A set of attributes, describing a route to
-match for the extended class for be effectuated.
+match for the extended class to be effectuated.
 If not
 present, the extended class is always in effect.

-`route.name`: the name of the subdirectory to be added to the
+`route.name` (required): the name of the subdirectory to be added to the
 default path, when looking for an extended class definition.

-`route.option`, `route.view` and `route.layout`: the values to
+`route.option`, `route.view` and `route.layout` (at least one requierd): the
-compare to the request parameters with the same names,
+values to compare to the request parameters with the same names, when
-when determining if a route matches.
+determining if a route matches.

 ## Credits